-Professional Indemnity Insurance is a legal backing that protects you from incurring an expensive loss when your client decides to sue you to court for a lack of satisfaction of goods or services provided.
+Professional Indemnity Insurance is a legal backing that protects you from incurring an expensive loss when your client decides to sue you in court for a lack of satisfaction with goods or services provided.
 It is a secure way of designating a fixed amount to pay your clients in the event of damages.
-It secures both the business and client when expensive mistakes occur.
+It secures both the business and the client when expensive mistakes occur.

 - Corporate bodies